Debt Agreements – what you need to know

 - The proposal is sent to your creditors for feedback.

 - We then negotiate with your creditors in an attempt to gain acceptance of your offer.

-- Once your creditors agree – you then pay a regular payment into our informal trust account and we pay your creditors for you on a monthly basis.
+- You then pay a regular payment into our informal trust account, and we pay your creditors for you on a monthly basis.

 Does an Informal Debt Agreement affect my credit score?